 The Bank has a Disciplinary Code of Conduct in place to guide employees on matters concerning discipline.
-The Code was reviewed in 2017, taking into consideration the provisions of the Government Establishments Code Navigating uncertainty: our context and strategy
+The Code was reviewed in 2017, taking into consideration the provisions of the Government Establishments Code

 Volume II, and customised to meet the Bank's requirements.
 The Bank adopts a "Zero tolerance" policy towards any form of corruption, bribery, and extortion practices.
 The Disciplinary Code stipulates formal and transparent procedures for addressing any inconsistency in individual behaviour with established standards, policies, procedures, and practices, as well as any disputes related to operations.